kbengine/kbengine/Roadmap.md

 RoadMap:
   Step1: do some r&d.
     1. read code find the enterpoint.

     2. do some tech test.

-    3. read kbe source code and get familier with its protocol design. since we will woring on it.
+    3. read kbe source code and get familier with its protocol design. since we will work on it.

   Step2: do small demo.

     3. implement and test client connection with server.

     4. implement a chat client with cocso2dx.

   Step3: write much more bigger demo.

     5. do more works to implement a base game framework or demos.